ritchie46/ritchievink.com/content/post/normalizing_flows.md

 </div>

 #### 1.3.1 2D verification
 Again, let's verify this in Python.
 Below we'll define a two-dimensional random variable $X$ as a Gaussian distribution.
-We will also verify the integral condition.
+We will also verify the integral condition, again by using `np.trapz`, but now over 2 dimensions.

 ```python
 # field of all possible events X